x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 It is now time to begin the process of exploratory data analysis (EDA).
 As a data analyst on TikTok's data team, you will complete the EDA process for the claims classification project.
-You’ll also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.
+You'll also use Tableau to create visuals for an executive summary to help non-technical stakeholders engage and interact with the data.

 #### Course 3 tasks